valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

         * The operator address (that is, the address of the wallet used to submit the registration transaction) must be different from the agent instance address(es) being registered.
         * The operator address must not be used as agent instance address in any other service.
         * The agent instance address(es) being registered must not be registered in any other service.
+In order to reuse an agent instance address, the service owner must terminate and unbond them from the service where they are registered.

 * **Terminate.** The service owner can terminate the service, which will transit to the _Terminated Bonded_ state (or to the _Pre-Registration_ state if no agent instance has been registered yet).